ryman1/keeweb-wiki/FAQ.md

 Q: I've found a vulnerability.
 A: Please [contact the author](mailto:antelle.net@gmail.com).

+Q: Was there an audit of KeeWeb?
+A: Yes, in April-May 2020 Hackmanit audited KeeWeb during their [Pro Bono](https://www.hackmanit.de/en/blog-en/80-pro-bono-penetration-test) penetration test program.
+All the vulnerabilities have been fixed in v1.4.2, the report will be published in June 2020.

 ### Sync
 Q: What will happen if I change a file saved to cloud storage on another computer?
 A: Changes will be loaded and merged by all peers once you save them or auto-save happens.